 • Bursaries can help pay for a variety of training and personal development costs.
 For example to pay for a short course to learn a new skill, to buy some equipment to get a qualification, or for accreditation fees and other study costs.

-Bursaries are considered regularly throughout the year and there is no final deadline.
-Consult the RIWAS to find out when the next applications will be considered.
+Key Dates - Applications for bursaries are considered regularly throughout the year and there is no final deadline.

 The application process - RIWAS Rural Careers Fund applications are considred by a panel.
 For a bursary award a simple application form will normally be all that is required.
-Scholarship applicants will submit an application form and then be invited for an interview during the May half-term.
+Scholarship applicants will submit an application form and then be invited for an interview during the middle of July.